cavenel/thyra/TASK.md

 ### Data Integrity & Automation

 - [ ] **Implement Intelligent Mass Axis Resampling for Bruker Data**
-  - **Description:** Bruker datasets often contain mass axes with unrealistically high resolution (e.g., 0.001 Da spacing) that doesn't reflect actual instrument capabilities, leading to unnecessarily large file sizes.
-This task involves implementing an intelligent resampling algorithm that: 1) Analyzes the actual peak widths in the data.
-2) Determines appropriate mass axis spacing based on instrument resolution.
-3) Resamples the data during the Dask processing stage to reduce file size while preserving all meaningful information.
+  - **Description:** Bruker datasets often contain mass axes with unrealistically high resolution (e.g., 0.00...001 Da spacing) that doesn't reflect actual instrument capabilities, leading to unnecessarily large file sizes.
+This task involves implementing an intelligent interpolation algorithm that: 1) Using the minimum and maximum of the mass range to create a new mass axis based on physical equation of the mass analyzer  2) Using the mass analyzer equation, and the number of bins or a specific bin width at a specific mass, it creates a non-linear downbinned axis.
+3) It the interpolates every pixel and fits them into the proper non-linear common mass axis to reduce file size while preserving all meaningful information.
+This is better performed after the dataset is written, or if batched processing is occuring, it can happen asynchronously while we read.This is an extremely important but complicated tool to implement.
   - **Rationale:** This can reduce output file sizes by 50-90% without losing scientifically relevant information, making data storage and sharing more practical.
   - **Labels:** `priority:high`, `area:data-integrity`, `area:performance`